The City of Wheat Ridge Returns to Normal:

 Please be assured we will do everything we can to fulfill your CORA request at the earliest possible date.
 Your understanding and patience is very much appreciated.

-I encourage all of our residents, business owners and visitors to take the appropriate precautions to protect yourself and your loved ones from this potentially deadly virus while also remembering to take some time to do those things that bring you joy as a way to balance all the “bad news” with a sense of well being.
+I encourage all of our residents, business owners and visitors to take some time to do those things that bring you joy, as a way to balance all the “bad news” with a sense of well being.

 Take good care,